mfocchi/locosim/Readme.md

 # Installation on Ubuntu 16 / Ubuntu 18

-First clone the repository inside a ros workspace, then remember to update its submodules  (robot_control and ros_impedance_controller) running this command in the locosim folder:
+First clone the repository inside a ros workspace, then remember to update its submodules  (robot_control and ros_impedance_controller) running this command in the locosim root:

 ```
 git submodule update --init --recursive